Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Experiments

 We train and evaluate MolFLAE on three datasets: QM9 \citep{osti_1392123}, GEOM-Drugs \citep{DBLP:journals/corr/abs-2006-05531} and ZINC-9M (the in-stock subset of ZINC \citep{doi:10.1021/acs.jcim.0c00675} with 9.3M molecules).
 QM9 contains 134k small molecules with up to 9 heavy atoms, and GEOM-Drugs is a larger-scale dataset featuring 430k drug-like molecules.
 On both QM9 and GEOM-Drugs experiment, hydrogens are treated explicitly.
 We use QM9 and GEOM-Drugs to evaluate MolFLAE in unconditional 3D molecule generation task, and demonstrate other applications on the more comprehensive large-scale dataset ZINC-9M,where hydrogens are treated implicitly.

 \paragraph{Unconditional Molecule Generation} To assess the capability of MolFLAE generate stable, diverse molecules, we first focus on 3D molecule generation task following the setting of prior works \citep{DBLP:conf/icml/HoogeboomSVW22,song2023equivariant,song2024unified}.
 We conduct 10,000 random samplings in the latent space, then decode them into molecules using MolFLAE decoder, subsequently evaluating qualities of these molecules.
 We sample the atom number from the prior of the training set as previous works like \citep{ DBLP:conf/icml/HoogeboomSVW22}.
 Table~\ref{tab:unconditional} illustrates the benchmark results of unconditional generation with MolFLAE.
+We also provide results on drug-likeness metrics on GEOM-Drugs in Appendix~\ref{appendix:GEOM-Drugs-drug-likeness}, confirming MolFLAE's outstanding performance in generating structurally reasonable and drug-like molecules compared to previous methods.

 Compared with several baseline models, MolFLAE achieves competitive performance across atom stability, molecular stability, and validity metrics on both QM9 and GEOM-Drugs dataset, while requiring fewer sampling steps.
 These results suggest that our latent space is well-structured, supporting efficient and reliable molecular generation.